MaikelScheffer/Assignment/README.md

 ## TODO

 - Customer info box is having oddly in tablet / mobile mode.
 Caused by something in the CSS framework.
+  Possibly make it a fold-out on the side on mobile/tablet instead.
+Or hide completely.
 - Unit tests
 - Display all details for the "Order details" page
-- Include proper effects on user action like hover / focus (pending order / detail card)
-- Turn the LastOrders component into a parameterized vue plugin (order number max 5, min 2)
+- Optional: Turn the LastOrders component into a parameterized vue plugin (order number max 5, min 2)
 - Optional: Allow customer to change user data and make a mock request to (mockbin.org/request)

 #### Regarding my choices